filestack/filestack-js/README.md

 ## Polyfills

 If you target IE11 or iOS before 8.0 you will need to add additional polyfills to your page or application.
+(We are no longer support IE11 and older browser, so it can stop working on this browser)

 Polyfills we recommend:**